top of page

 By incorporating these components into a PE class, students will be better able to improve their motor skill development.

-Incorporating Skill Related Fitness In Class
+Skill Related Fitness Examples In a PE Class

 Now that we are all familiar with the definition, different aspects, and some examples of the skill-related components, let's explore some physical activity examples we could use in our PE classes.